ablschools/data_scientist_challenge/README.md

 The expected deliverables from this assignment are:

-  1. Your answers to the 3 questions in the challenge below
+  1. Your answers to the 2 questions in the challenge below
   2. All code necessary to take the three provided .csvs (see below) as input, and output the same answers

-For some loose requirements on how to write your code, imagine yourself as a member of our team.
+For some loose requirements on how to prepare your submission, imagine yourself as a member of our team.
 This means that:

+* You'll need to explain your approach and findings to some people without data scientist backgrounds.
 * Other members of the team will need to read your code.
 * They will expect to be able to reproduce your results.
 * They may want to reuse some of your analyses.